Keynecta/keynecta.com/content/_index.md

     heading: Our Digital Solutions
     body: >-
-      From training to continuous improvement, the Keynecta process empowers teams, connects employees and guides leaders.
+      From training to continuous improvement, the Keynecta process empowers teams, connects employees, and guides leaders.
 Use our complete online system and unique scoring tool to achieve success.
 Our customer portal provides access to tools that will help you:
     solutions: